docker-library/faq/README.md

 ### What's the difference between "Shared" and "Simple" tags?

+Short version: "simple tags" will usually be a single platform (Windows vs Linux) and "shared tags" will be a combination of multiple platforms (so might have vastly different interface/behavior depending on which platform they're run from, but overall should represent roughly the same thing).

 Some images have separated "Simple Tags" and "Shared Tags" sections under "Supported tags and respective `Dockerfile` links" (see [the `mongo` image](https://hub.docker.com/_/mongo/) for an example).

 "Simple Tags" are instances of a "single" Linux or Windows image.
 It is often a manifest list that can include the same image built for other architectures; for example, `mongo:4.0-xenial` currently has images for `amd64` and `arm64v8`.
 The Docker daemon is responsible for picking the appropriate image for the host architecture.